Phentermine-Adipex and Related Weight Loss Drugs: Long Term & Safe for Treatment of Obesity

 The FDA re-evaluated the side effects effectiveness for long term obesity treatment when it approved a new medication Qsymia – a combination of various doses of phentermine and topiramate.
 The FDA reviewed the results of 4500 obese people treated with different dose combinations of the two medications for 12 to 36 months.
 Again it was found safe and effective with a 9 to 12% weight loss.
 To ensure safety, the FDA required a separate study of possible cardio-vascular side effects: twelve hundred obese patients followed to examine the occurrence of any cardiovascular complications including changes in blood pressure, heart rate and Cardiac ECHO’s.
 No abnormalities were found.
 There was no elevation in blood pressure, contrary to popular opinion.
 This has been the experience of nearly all physicians treating obese people, even those with concurrent hypertension.
 The most recent report of long term safety of phentermine was released in 2019.
 It consisted of a multiple studies over many years and stressed safety with long term use and for maintenance of weight loss.

 Lomaria-Phentermine Low Dose for Multiple Doses Daily 2016:

-Most recent FDA evaluation occurred in 2016 when the FDA approved phentermine hydrochloride in an 8 mg, a low-dose medication for adults with obesity that can be taken up to three times daily.
+Most recent FDA evaluation occurred in 2016 when the FDA approved phentermine hydrochloride in an 8 mg, a low-dose medication for adults with obesity that is taken up to three times daily.
 This was named Lomaria.
-This new dosage form involved a short acting medication that can be taken before meals or whenever the patient is hungry and up until 4 hours before sleep.
+This new dosage form involved a short acting medication that is taken before meals or whenever the patient is hungry and up until 4 hours before sleep.
 It fills in the gap between the long acting 12 hour effect of the 37.5mg extended release phentermine.https://www.healio.com › endocrinology › obesity › news › online › fda-app…

 Phentermine Reports of Long Term Use: Safety Studies 2002-2019: